What is Deadlock in DBMS?

 Deadlock handling is costly as well as time-consuming.
 So DBMS inspects the transactions to determine any possibility of any deadlock to occur and effectively removes such scenarios by not letting the particular transaction to be executed.
 Deadlock is an important concept for building a robust system.

 This is a guide to Deadlock in DBMS.
-Here we discuss how to detect Deadlock in DBMS and the working of Deadlock in DBMS.
+Here we discuss how to detect Deadlock in DBMS and the working of Deadlock with respective diagrams.
 You can also go through our other related articles to learn more–